Sausage and Cheese Breakfast Quesadillas

 - sour cream, salsa, hot sauce, or guacamole for serving, optional

-For a long time now I’ve been infatuated with Mission Carb Balance Tortillas (affiliate link).
-The low-carb tortillas from this company come in a variety of sizes and they have white and whole wheat varieties, and the tortillas have a range of 2 – 5 net carbs, depending on which variety you use.
-(They recently update their formulas, so all the varieties are even lower in carbs than they used to be.)
+For a long time now I’ve been a fan of Mission Carb Balance Tortillas (affiliate link).
 But a friend recently introduced me to Ole Extreme Wellness High Fiber Tortilla Wraps (affiliate link) which are a slightly bigger size with only four net carbs, and I think the Ole Tortilla Wraps would also be great for this recipe.
 (And neither of these companies have paid me to talk about their products, just in case you were wondering.)

 Want more breakfasts to eat on the run?